MahRodrigues/50DaysOfCode/README.md

 # 50DaysOfCode

 On 18th January, 2022, I decided to start the 50 Days Of Code challenge.
 For the remainder of these 50 days, I will code and push at least one exercise a day into GitHub.
+This project will be based around the C language.

 The problems will be selected from Hackerrank, Exercism, CodeAbbey and Codeforwin.
 Exercises will be chosen according to an escalating difficulty level.
 I expect this challenge to improve my productivity and programming skills, thus preparing me for a new semester in computer science.

 ## Day 1